FAQs

 Delivery days and dates for these sessions will be confirmed before the programme starts.

-• Can I just attend the in person or online sessions?
+• Do I need to attend all sessions?
 Will I be able to catch up?

-However, we understand people have busy schedules and so online sessions are recorded to allow people to catch up where necessary.
-Dates for the in-person sessions and visits will be given well in advance to allow everyone the best opportunity to make it!
+All online sessions are recorded in order for you to be able to catch up when necessary and we provide dates and locations for in person sessions well in advance to allow everyone the best opportunity to make it!

 • Who will I meet?